Insight: Missed warnings - How watchdogs failed to spot $2 billion PNB fraud

 One auditor, who inspected the branch on a quarterly basis between October 2011 and September 2012, said he raised the question of why Nirav Modi was getting so much credit.

-The auditor, who asked not to be named, said his concerns were raised to the bank’s audit committee but he was told by Punjab National executives:“Let this go this time, we will note this and take steps.”
+The auditor, who asked not to be named, said his concerns were raised to the bank’s audit committee but he was told by Punjab National executives: “Let this go this time, we will note this and take steps.”

 The details, he said, would have been available to RBI officials through his subsequent report, but as far as he was aware no action was taken.